Mirjan-Ali-Sha/Satellite-Image-Classification/README.md

 ```

 ### Preparing Dataset
+At first I upload all datasets to my Google Drive to smooth file management irrespective of run-time environments (CPU/GPU/Reconnect).
 The dataset/images are not in consistant size (hieght * width) and also few image size are very big as well.
 So, I decide to create Patches of 256 * 256 to reduce Memory consumption during training and for that I use `patchify` and